Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 ## Emotional Contagion

 When you reach level 14, your emotions seem veritably contagious when you want them to be.
-Once per rest through conversation with a creature, you may make a Presence attack against them.
+Once per rest through conversation with a creature, you may make a special attack against Presence against them.
 If you hit, they are overwhelmed with the Temperament that you embody until you next complete a rest.

 ## Limits of Exertion